 As mentioned earlier, the injured party may be entitled to financial compensation even if their own fault contributed to their injury.
 However, you should not admit fault if the insurance company says you were partially responsible for the accident.
 Instead, consult with a knowledgeable lawyer to establish responsibility in your case.

 8. The responsiveness of the insurance company

 How long the insurance company takes to respond to your claim, demand letter, and requests also affects the timeline of your personal injury case.
-If the insurer is unresponsive or takes weeks to respond to your claim, don’t expect your claim to settle in a timely manner.
+If the insurer takes weeks to respond to your claim, don’t expect your claim to settle in a timely manner.